After Web Page Segmentation, What is Next?

 Many web pages contain more than one topical section, or blocks, which may make it difficult for a search engine to tell what a page is about when it is trying to index that page.

-The Value of Knowing the Most Important Block
+The Value of Knowing the Most Important Block in Web Page Segmentation

 Being able to identify a block within a web page that represents the primary topic of that page may help a search engine decide which words are the most important ones on the page when it tries to associate the page with keywords that someone might search with to find that page.
+This is an important reason for web page segmentation.

 Identifying that content might also help the search engine decide what topic is most relevant to any ads that they might show on the page if they are an advertising partner with the publisher of the page.